devtank-ltd/osm_firmware_v2/tools/config_scripts/README.md

 ## Introduction

-These are GNU/Linux Bash scripts to program a Devtank Open Smart Monitors and save/load/wipe their configuration flash memory.
+These are GNU/Linux Bash scripts to program a Devtank Open Smart Monitor and save/load/wipe the configuration flash memory.

 As well as GNU/Linux with Bash, you will need: